Digital Recruiting: Top Ten Best Practices

 As you evaluate your application flow, review the information that you’re asking seekers to supply.
 Are you aware of the type of information you can legally ask candidates to provide?
 Beyond using a legal hiring process, many job seekers are unwilling to share information early on in the process and will instead opt out.
 If information-gathering is a requirement for your job, be sure to explain why and give seekers the option to learn more.

 Some seekers want to learn more about a company before they apply.
 Or they may not meet your current job requirements.
 Don’t lose out on these potential candidates.
 Provide them the opportunity to create a saved search or engage with you through a talent community, on your Facebook page or Twitter feed.
 Cultivating a talent pipeline should be part of your ongoing recruitment strategy.

-Just about everyone has a smartphone and job seekers expect mobile optimization and are likely to leave your site if it’s cumbersome and time-consuming to load content.
+Just about everyone has a smartphone and job seekers expect mobile optimization.
+They are more likely to leave your site if it’s cumbersome and time-consuming to load content.
 Invest in technology that will take your recruiting efforts to the next level and make it easier for seekers to engage with you, on any device.

 While technology has created efficiencies in the hiring process, it also encourages high candidate drop-off and often provides imprecise source data.
 Knowing how to get more job applicants is just the beginning.
 You also need to be proactive in prioritizing and implementing these best practices in order to get the right applicants.

 Updating your website recruitment strategy may improve your candidate intake, but it comes at a cost and is limited by the reach of your digital footprint.
 However, there’s an easy fix which can multiply your efforts overnight.
 With years of time-tested experience in finding the right candidates for employers, Monster has a global database of qualified candidates to meet your hiring needs.
 Learn how to post a job for free today.